chrismo/tablesmith/README.md

 that doesn't require some sort of setup.
 I want drop-in ready-to-go table output for Hashes, Arrays and ActiveRecord objects.

-Other gems that I've tried out that are awesome and do much more than what Tablesmith does, but don't seem to specialize in what I want.
+Here's a quick list of other gems that I've tried out that are awesome and do much more than what Tablesmith does, but don't seem to specialize in what I want:

   - Hirb
   - text-table